-Intervention: Patients who transfer to PROBUPHINE treatment from a regimen of transmucosal buprenorphine used concomitantly with CYP3A4 inducers should be monitored to ensure that the plasma buprenorphine level provided by PROBUPHINE is not excessive.
-If patients already on PROBUPHINE require newly initiated treatment with CYP3A4 inducers, the patients should be monitored for withdrawal.
-If the dose of PROBUPHINE is not adequate in the absence of the concomitant medication, and the concomitant medication cannot be reduced or discontinued, that patient should be transitioned back to a formulation of buprenorphine that permits dose adjustments.
-Conversely, if a patient has been stabilized on PROBUPHINE in the setting of concomitant medication that is a CYP3A4 inducer, and the concomitant medication is discontinued, the patient should be monitored for signs and symptoms of over- medication.
-If the dose provided by PROBUPHINE is excessive in the absence of the concomitant inducer, it may be necessary to remove the PROBUPHINE implants and treat the patient with a formulation of buprenorphine that permits dose adjustments [see Clinical Pharmacology T 1 (12.3)].
-Diferencia conference alegatica alegatica Examples: Rifampin, carbamazepine, phenytoin, phenobarbital -nucleoside reverse transcriptase inhibitors (NNRTIs) Clinical Impact: Non-nucleoside reverse transcriptase inhibitors (NNRTIs) are metabolized principally by CYP3A4.
-Efavirenz, nevirapine, and etravirine are known CYP3A inducers, whereas delaviridine is a CYP3A inhibitor.
-Significant pharmacokinetic interactions between NNRTIs (e.g., efavirenz and delavirdine) and buprenorphine have been shown in clinical studies, but these pharmacokinetic interactions did not result in any significant pharmacodynamic effects.
-Intervention: Patients who are on PROBUPHINE treatment should have their dose monitored if NNRTIs are added to their treatment regimen.
-Examples: Efavirenz, nevirapine, etravirine, delavirdine Antiretrovirals: Pro tease inhibitors (PIs) Clinical Impact: Studies have shown some antiretroviral protease inhibitors (PIs) with CYP3A4 inhibitory activity (nelfinavir, lopinavir/ritonavir, ritonavir) have little effect on buprenorphine pharmacokinetic and no significant pharmacodynamic effects.
-Other PIs with CYP3A4 inhibitory activity (atazanavir and atazanavir/ritonavir) resulted in elevated levels of buprenorphine and norbuprenorphine, and patients in one study reported increased sedation.
-Symptoms of opioid excess have been found in post-marketing reports of patients receiving buprenorphine and atazanavir with and without ritopavir concomitantly Intervention: with and without ritonavir concomitantly.
-If treatment with atazanavir with and without ritonavir must be initiated in Intervention: a patient already treated with PROBUPHINE, the patient should be monitored for signs and symptoms of over-medication.
+Non-nucleoside reverse transcriptase inhibitors (NNRTIs) are metabolized principally by CYP3A4.
+Efavirenz, nevirapine, and etravirine are known CYP3A4 inducers, whereas delaviridine is a CYP3A4 inhibitor.
+Significant pharmacokinetic interactions between NNRTIs (e.g., efavirenz and delayirdine) and buprenorphine have been shown in clinical studies, but these pharmacokinetic interactions did not result in any significant pharmacodynamic effects.
+It is recommended that patients who are on PROBUPHINE treatment have their dose monitored if NNRTIs are added to their treatment regimen.
+Studies have shown some antiretroviral protease inhibitors (PIs) with CYP3A4 inhibitory activity (e.g., nelfinavir, lopinavir/ritonavir, ritonavir) have little effect on buprenorphine pharmacokinetics and no significant pharmacodynamic effects.
+Other PIs with CYP3A4 inhibitory activity (e.g., atazanavir and atazanavir/ritonavir) resulted in elevated levels of buprenorphine and norbuprenorphine and patients in one study reported increased sedation.
+Symptoms of opioid excess have been found in post-marketing reports of patients receiving buprenorphine and atazanavir with and without ritonavir concomitantly.
+If treatment with atazanavir with and without ritonavir must be initiated in a patient already treated with PROBUPHINE, the patient should be monitored for signs and symptoms of over-medication.
 It may be necessary to remove the PROBUPHINE implants and treat the patient with a formulation of buprenorphine that permits dose adjustments.
-Examples: Atazanavir, ritonavir Enterny res.